Antares can appear red or yellow |

 Ptolemy was an astronomer and mathematician.
 In his star charts he included for each star latitude, longitude, hemisphere, and part of the sky.

-360 days in a year, because there are
+The calendar.
+There used to be only 360 days in a year, because there are 360 degrees in a circle. |

 We picture the sky as a sphere around the earth, but this idea was around for a long time.
 Before the Renaissance people thought the earth was the center of everything, and that the Universe was created just for them.
 They thought of the night sky as a crystal sphere, with nothing outside it.
 This thought probably led to the making of celestial globes, as they are the sky, seen as a sphere.